 You do not need to check in 24 hours before with Amtrak, like when you fly.

-The only time you may need to check in is if you use a lounge, more on that later, or some station check to ensure you are where you need to be for your journey.
+You may only need to check in if you use a lounge (more on that later) or some station check to ensure you are where you need to be for your journey.

 Getting your luggage ready for boarding an Amtrak train

-Whether you carry on or check, all bags must have a tag with your name, phone, email address, or both.
+Whether you carry on or check, all bags must have a tag with your name, phone number, email address, or both.

 Carry-on